me-sharif-hasan/SDK-9_The-open-source-c-c-plus-plus-web-ide-using-php-and-javascript/README.md

 ### Requirements :

-1. PHP 7 or higher.
+1. PHP 7 or higher with xampp/lampp.
-2. MinGW GCC compiler preinstalled in your system.
+2.  g++/gcc,Java,Python,php preinstalled in your system.
 3. Windows OS.

 ### How to install: